Business Associate Agreement

 Trigger-Based Re-Evaluation

-Vendor service expansions, integration changes, new subcontractors, and business model shifts can all change BAA requirements.
-Trigger-based review prevents stale assumptions.
+Service expansions, integration changes, new sub-vendors, and business model shifts all affect BAA requirements.
+Trigger-based reviews stop outdated assumptions from taking hold.

 Evidence Discipline

-Maintain a current inventory, clear rationale for inclusion or exclusion decisions, and a status view of active agreements, renewals, and exceptions, ready for audits without last-minute scrambling.
+Keep a current inventory with clear yes/no rationale for each vendor decision.
+Maintain a status view of active agreements, renewals, and exceptions.
+Audits should not require last-minute scrambling.

 Common BAA Pitfalls

 These pitfalls create more risk through process inconsistency than through contract wording alone.
-A practical workflow helps solve both problems together.
+A practical workflow solves both problems together.

-Unclear logic about who does or does not require a BAA leads to both over-application and dangerous gaps.
+Unclear logic for who does or does not require a BAA leads to both over-application and dangerous gaps.

-Language that does not match the real service model, risk profile, or subcontractor use creates silent contractual exposure.
+Language not aligned to the actual service model, risk profile, or subcontractor use creates silent contractual exposure.

-Teams lack a defined path when agreement issues block vendor onboarding, which creates delays and undocumented risk decisions.
+Teams lack a defined path when agreement issues block vendor onboarding, creating delays and undocumented risk decisions.

-Agreements expire or drift without structured reassessment, leaving gaps that build up undetected over time.
+Agreements expire or drift without structured reassessment, leaving gaps that accumulate undetected over time.

 90-Day BAA Program Stabilization Plan

 This phased approach balances risk reduction with operational bandwidth.
-The goal is consistency, not perfection on day one.
+The key is consistency, not perfection on day one.

 - Confirm which vendors are active and in-scope